5 Questions to Ask When Editing a Listicle

 Many listicle writers make the mistake of first choosing a number of points and then forcing the structure to fit that number, regardless of whether they have enough content to work with.

-This can result in a number of issues, including:
+This can result in a variety of issues, including:

-As an editor, you can fix these issues by suggesting your client adds or removes points as appropriate to reflect the actual content more accurately.
-Similar points may be combined, while long, unfocused sections may be split into multiple different points.
+As an editor, you can fix these issues by suggesting your client add or remove points as appropriate to reflect the actual content more accurately.
+Similar points may be combined, while long, unfocused sections may be split into multiple points.

 Sometimes a listicle will have an obvious order of points.
 As mentioned above, “How to” style articles or posts explaining a process will follow consecutive steps, meaning the order of points should be self-explanatory.

 However, even in listicles that don’t outline a process, the point order is still important.
 If your client’s article is called Top 10 Historical Periods to Write About, for example, it would make sense to order the points chronologically.
-15 Finance Tracking Apps Ranked, on the other hand, should present each item in the order of “worst” to “best.”
+15 Finance Tracking Apps Ranked should present each item in the order of “best” to “worst” (or vice versa).

 Sometimes, one point may provide information that’s necessary to understand a point made elsewhere in the article.
 Take a look at this example from a hypothetical listicle titled 6 Ways to Plan a Novel: